 • Successful completion of this course enables a door supervisor to meet one of the requirements to apply for renewal of their licence

-• The BIIAB Level 2 Award for Upskilling Door Supervisors is a nationally recognised qualification
+• The BIIAB Level 2 Award for top-Up training for Door Supervisors is a nationally recognised qualification

 The qualifications consist of two units:

 1. Safety Awareness for Door Supervisors – a knowledge unit covering counter-terrorism issues, first aid situations, and requirements regarding children and young people – 2 guided learning hours

 2. Physical Intervention Skills for the Private Security Industry – 17 guided learning hours (8.5 hours SIA mandatory minimum contact time)

 BIIAB has pioneered development in this area with Maybo, the leading conflict management specialists, working on a number of successful initiatives addressing conflict and work-related violence.
 These include the BIIAB Award in Conflict Management, and the original BIIAB Door Supervisors National Certificate scheme, which has been superseded by the current BIIAB Level 2 Award for Door Supervisors.

 The Physical Intervention program provides candidates with a wider range of non-violent options for dealing with the most common scenarios involving physical contact in licensed premises.
 It does not offer a technique to cover every possible situation but provides a solid foundation in terms of knowledge and skills to further reduce risk to customers and staff.

 The program comprises two modules: